 Check the requirements of the relevant agency or journal.
 If in doubt, disclose or ask.

-Links to Background Information
+News and Background Information

 Clear Rules for Research Security and Researcher Responsibility, Statement from Dr. Eric Lander, President Biden's Science Advisor and Director of the Office of Science and Technology Policy (OSTP) - August 10, 2021